jamesyoung-15/IoT-Home-Sensor-Monitor/README.md

 ![](./media/iot-fullstack-diagram.png)

 The air quality data is retrieved via sensors with an ESP32.
 The ESP32 module sends the data to AWS through API Gateway and stores it in DynamoDB through a Lambda function.
 The data on DynamoDB can be obtained via the API URI.
 The front-end dashboard displays data using the API with vanilla HTML, CSS, Javascript.
-The website is hosted on DigitalOcean.
+The website is hosted on my home server (see [here](https://github.com/jamesyoung-15/homeserver/) for info on my home server) and tunneled to a VPS for public access and SSL certificate.

 ## Project Setup